DonMikone/PyGEMASearch/README.md

 - **fuzzy_search** (*bool*): Whether to perform a fuzzy search (`True`) or an exact match (`False`).
 - **Returns**: A list of `Werk` objects or `None` if an error occurs.

+## Notes
+- Use fuzzy search for better results when searching by title.

 ### Search for a Work by Werknummer
 ```python
 results = gema_search.search_werknummer("17680241-007")